natgo/wt-wiki-scraper/wikitext-transpiled/ground/ItO%2090M%20(France).md

 * VT1 missiles come stock and they are very fast
 * Has access to gen 3 gunner thermals
 * Can fire all 8 missiles without reloading
+* Binoculars/top view is from the top of the radar tower - allows complete visibility from behind cover, even when the radar is folded down

 '''Cons:'''